OmniLayer/spec/README.md

 Note that attempts to participate in a closed crowdsale will result in no investment in that crowdsale and no tokens from that crowdsale will be credited as a result of these attempts.
 See [Participating in a Crowdsale](#particpating-in-a-crowdsale) for details.

 ### New Property with Managed Number of Tokens
+This feature will be supported as of block number TBD

 Description: Transaction type 54 is used to create a new Smart Property whose token pool is actively managed by the address that creates the property.

 Creating a managed smart property does not automatically grant any tokens to the address that broadcasts the transaction.
-Instead to additional transaction types exist to actively manage the size of the token pool: [Grant Tokens](#granting-tokens-for-a-managed-property) and [Revoke Tokens](#revoking-tokens-for-a-managed-property).
+Instead two additional transaction types exist to actively manage the size of the token pool: [Grant Tokens](#granting-tokens-for-a-managed-property) and [Revoke Tokens](#revoking-tokens-for-a-managed-property).

 In addition to the validity constraints for each message field type, the following conditions must be met in order for the transaction to be valid:
 * "Previous Property ID" must be 0 when "Property Type" indicates a new property